nexiality/documentation/release/nexial-core-v1.9.changelog.md

   update Execution Dashboard.
 - code fix JUnit XML generation for edge case where reference data is defined with no value.
 - code fix for logic error when reading project.properties during Nexial execution startup.
+- code fix to ensure in-place data variable updates (i.e. changes to data variable via script, such as using [base &raquo; `save(var,value)`](../commands/base/save(var,value))) also updates System properties, if such data variable was initially defined as a System property.

 #### Improvements:
 - generates JUnit-compatible XML at the end of execution.
 This file is **ALWAYS** named as `junit.xml` and placed in